malanlab/malanlab.github.io/index.md

 ## Mission

-To develop computational frameworks that link neural activity to behavior and enable next-generation neurotechnology for clinical translation.
+To build computational frameworks that connect neural dynamics, behavior, and clinical translation for next-generation neurotechnology.